Filter press: Batch filter press versus a continuous vacuum belt filter

 Filter presses offer a wide range of application, one of its main propositions is the ability to provide a large filter area in a relatively small footprint.
 Surface area available is one of the most important dimensions in any filtering process, since it maximises filter flow rate and capacity.
 A standard size filter press offers a filter area of 216 m2, whereas a standard belt filter only offers approximately 15 m2.

 High-solids slurries: continuous pressure operation

 Filter presses are commonly used to dewater high-solids slurries in metal processing plants, one of the press filter technology that could deliver the job is the Rotary Pressure Filter method, which provides continuous production in a single unit, where filtration is directed via pressure.
 However, in cases where solids concentration in high-solids slurries is too high (50%+), it is better to handle these slurries using vacuum filtration, such as a continuous Indexing Vacuum Belt Filter, since high concentration of solids in slurries will increase pressure and if pressure is too high, the equipment might be damaged and/or less efficient operation.

-Current development

-In the future, market demands for modern filtration industry are going to become finer and higher degree in separation, and particularly on the purpose of material recycling, energy saving, and green technology.
-In order to meet increasing demands for higher degree of dewatering from difficult-to-filter material, super-high pressure filters are required.
-Therefore, the trend in increasing the pressure for the automatic filter press will keep on developing in the future.